ThomasCluzel/python-image-segmentation/README.md

     of the same region
 * _clu_: Performs a clustering on the colors of the image
     * optional parameter: number of colors to keep at the end
+    * nb: it can be very long to process
-* _greed_: Use a greedy algorithm to keep only a given number of colors of the picture (faster then clustering)
+* _greed_: Use a greedy algorithm to keep only a given number of colors of the picture (faster than clustering)
     * optional parameter: number of colors to keep at the end